President’s Leadership Team Report February 3 and 10, 2021

 “Ask Me”Information Booths

-As the Spring semester begins, very limited welcome booths will be provided on campus the first
+As the Spring semester begins, very limited welcome booths will be provided on campus

 week of the semester (Feb 16 - 18), during the following hours and locations: